akheron/jansson/doc/apiref.rst

    already is a value for *key*, it is replaced by the new value.
    Returns 0 on success and -1 on error.

+.. cfunction:: int json_object_set_nocheck(json_t *object, const char *key, json_t *value)

+   Like :cfunc:`json_object_set`, but doesn't check that *key* is valid UTF-8.
+Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means).

+   .. versionadded:: 1.2

 .. cfunction:: int json_object_set_new(json_t *object, const char *key, json_t *value)

    Like :cfunc:`json_object_set()` but steals the reference to